davidmcbee/Pewlett-Hackard-Analysis/README.md

 ### Environment and How Analysis was Conducted
 A PostgreSQL database was installed, Postgres version 11.9.
 This installation includes pgAdmin. pgAdmin is the window into our database: it's where queries are written and executed and where results are viewed.
 Postgres holds the files, pgAdmin provides the access.
 All SQL actions take place within these two programs.
+Additionally, QuickDBD was used to create the Entity Relationship Diagram (ERD).

 ### Analysis Steps Conducted
 1. I started an initial Exploratory data Analysis (EDA) to understand the data; number of rows, columns, data types, possible joins, etc. As part of EDA, I developed an